DebDDash/visual_debugger/README.md

 # Visual Debugger

-A tool for catching dataset problems — duplicates, class imbalance, outliers, low-diversity clusters, and image-quality bias — **before** you spend a training run finding out the hard way.
+A tool for catching dataset problems such as duplicates, class imbalance, outliers, low-diversity clusters, and image-quality bias **before** you spend a training run finding out the hard way.
 Works whether your images are fully labeled, partially labeled, or not labeled at all.

 ## What it does